Last update 23 May 2022

 In Europe, you can opt-out via the IAB Europe’s industry opt-out at www.youronlinechoices.eu.

 Evorra has certain responsibilities as both a data controller and a data processor under the European Union’s General Data Protection Regulation (“GDPR”).
-We will operate according to the principles of “privacy by design”.
+We operate according to the principles of “privacy by design”.

 We have appointed a Data Protection Officer